2023-09-05 03:52:02

 “For 40 years, the victims of terrorism have disappeared from memory, they have been swept under the rug of history,” Villarruel declared at the event, in which there was strict entry control.

-Among the protesters was Cecilia de Vincenti, whose mother, Azucena Villaflor, founded the group Madres de la Plaza de Mayo to demand information about the people who disappeared during the dictatorship, and was arrested and killed.
+Among the protesters was Cecilia de Vincenti, whose mother, Azucena Villaflor, founded the group Madres de la Plaza de Mayo to demand information regarding the people who disappeared during the dictatorship, and was arrested and killed.

 “I think that with the votes that Milei got in the primaries, and that Villarruel is her second, it makes them feel empowered and believe that the people are going to put up with these things.
 I personally think not,” declared De Vincenti.